The-NOVA-System/blog-old/README.md

 If all went well, it should have installed all the gem dependencies, and you should be good to go.
 Just run ```bundle exec jekyll serve``` and it should start hosting the site at http://127.0.0.1:4000/.
 Yay!

+### PWA
+The main site is a PWA but making this Jekyll site its own independant PWA is kinda being a pain, so installing the app from the main site leads to almost the same functionality

 # Progress Board:
 https://github.com/orgs/The-NOVA-System/projects/1